Best Ways to Avoid The Crowds In Cruise Ports

 One thing linked to that is I love in ports is using the hop-on hop-off bus.
 I find them a really inexpensive way of getting around, you can hear some commentary and take you to the usual places.
 As you head around on the hop-on hop-off bus, you’re going to find that people are getting off at certain stops where the famous things are, but to avoid the crowds, get off on the stops where no one’s getting off.

 There’s still going to be something interesting to do, otherwise the bus wouldn’t be stopping there.
 I have found some great places, some great beaches and some really interesting sites by getting off at the stops that other people aren’t.

 Another really good tip and thing that I do to avoid crowds is to plan timing when I leave.
 The way that cruising works is the minute that the ship is cleared in a port, the tours start going and people are in a rush to get off the ship.

 People leave as early as the ship docks, and they tend to then come back around lunchtime to eat on board the ship, and often then spend the afternoon on board the ship.
 The critical thing to do is to go in order to find peace and quiet is to go against that flow.

-For example, go out exploring in the afternoon or if you’ve got an overnight stay out late, get up early in the morning (even before breakfast).
-Head out and do your sightseeing really early and perhaps have breakfast out.
+For example, go out exploring in the afternoon or if you’ve got an overnight, stay out later.
+Get up early in the morning – even before breakfast – and head out on your sightseeing adventure super early, perhaps have breakfast ashore as a treat.
 The morning is going to be really busy wherever you go.

 Lunchtime is a great time to go to some of the key sites.
 You’ll find a lot of the cruise passengers will head back to the ship to have their meals as people don’t like to pay for meals out and about, so lunchtime is a really great time to go to some of the famous and big sights if that’s where you want to go.